 E.2.
-In 2017 recycled aggregate sales increased.
-Sales are actually likely to be higher than is indicated by recording output from permitted sites.
-Permitted capacity is far in excess of this, and it is assumed that output could increase, provided the source of supply and markets were both available.
+In 2018 recorded sales of recycled aggregate showed an increase.
+Sales/production are likely to be higher than is indicated by recording output from permitted sites.
+Permitted capacity is in excess of this figure, and it is assumed that output could increase, provided the source of supply and markets were both available.